General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Purpose of the Collection

-The purpose of the collection activity in environmental sciences is to develop a research level collection and to support the instructional curriculum and academic subject emphases of the undergraduate Environmental Studies Department up through the doctoral level in the Donald Bren School of Environmental Science & Management, and of related centers, such as the UCSB National Center for Ecological Analysis and Synthesis (NCEAS) and the Institute for Computational Earth Systems Science (ICESS).
+The purpose of the collection activity in environmental sciences is to develop a research level collection and to support the instructional curriculum and academic subject emphases of the undergraduate Environmental Studies Department up through the doctoral level in the Donald Bren School of Environmental Science & Management, and of related centers, such as the UCSB National Center for Ecological Analysis and Synthesis (NCEAS), the Cheadle Center for Biodiversity and Ecological Restoration (CCBER), and the Institute for Computational Earth Systems Science (ICESS).

 Environmental Sciences is a very interdisciplinary field; it relates directly to other collection areas including the natural sciences, humanities, Economics, Law and Society, Chemistry, Political Science, and other sciences, engineering and social sciences, and collection activity occurs in those areas.
 The collections are also used by staff in the UCSB Department of Environmental Health & Safety.